burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

  ```
 C++ does not have such a keyword even up to C++20, but toolchains typically provide C++ extension via the `__restrict`  extension (it is supported in GCC, MSVC, CLANG with this name).

-The essence of `restrict` is described in [2,p.94], and here we repeat it shortly.
+> The essence of `restrict` is described in [2,p.94], and here we repeat it shortly.
 Restrict means that within the scope in which such a pointer (and reference in the context of C++) is defined, the pointers are the only way to access the object where the pointer is pointed.
 For function parameters in the form of pointers with `restrict,` means that within the function scope, pointers `a` and `b` always point to different memory locations.
 An essential aspect of the `restrict` pointer is that due to [2,p.95] and the formal definition of `restrict` from C99, it would have an effect if the use of pointed objects as LValues, i.e., memory in pointers are pointed is used for the *write*.
 In the case of using objects by `RValue,` the restriction does not impose any semantic restriction of memory not overlapping where pointed objects are located.

 With aliasing there are several problems.
-To explore problems with restriction one way is to use the tool [OptView](https://github.com/OfekShilon/optview2) from Ofek Shilon.
+To explore problems one way is to use the tool [OptView](https://github.com/OfekShilon/optview2) from Ofek Shilon.
 [OptView](https://github.com/OfekShilon/optview2) is in the process of merging to the LLVM master.
-This tool is a step forward to dialog with the compiler.
+This tool is a step forward to dialog between the compiler and the person who creates the software.

-**Clobbered by Store or Load.** To visualize this effect you can use the following code snippet and compile it with [godbolt](https://godbolt.org/) for clang with flags `--std c++20 -O3`:
+### Clobbered by Store or Load.

+ To visualize this effect you can use the following code snippet and compile it with [godbolt](https://godbolt.org/) for clang with flags `--std c++20 -O3`:
 ```cpp
 #if 0
 // First way to get rid of aliasing